Bristol: Sport

-Dating from 1901, the Bristol Combination and its 53 clubs promote rugby union in the city and help support Bristol Bears.
-The most prominent of Bristol's smaller rugby clubs include Clifton Rugby, Dings Crusaders, and Cleve.
-Rugby league is represented in Bristol by the Bristol Sonics.

 The first-class cricket club Gloucestershire County Cricket Club has its headquarters and plays the majority of its home games at the Bristol County Ground, the only major international sports venue in the south-west of England.
 It was formed by the family of W. G. Grace.
-The club is arguably Bristol's most successful, achieving a period of success between 1999 and 2006 when it won nine trophies and became the most formidable one-day outfit in England, including winning a "double double" in 1999 and 2000 (both the Benson and Hedges Cup and the C&G Trophy), and the Sunday League in 2000.
-Gloucestershire CCC also won the Royal London One-Day Cup in 2015.

-The Bristol Flyers basketball team have competed in the British Basketball League, the UK's premier professional basketball league, since 2014.
-Bristol Aztecs play in Britain's premier American football competition, the BAFA National Leagues.
-In 2009 ice hockey returned to Bristol after a 17-year absence, with the Bristol Pitbulls playing at Bristol Ice Rink; after its closure, it shared a venue with Oxford City Stars.
-Bristol sponsors an annual half marathon and hosted the 2001 IAAF World Half Marathon Championships.
-Athletic clubs in Bristol include Bristol and West AC, Bitton Road Runners and Westbury Harriers.
-Bristol has staged finishes and starts of the Tour of Britain cycle race and facilities in the city were used as training camps for the 2012 London Olympics.
+Bristol sponsors the annual Bristol Half Marathon and hosted the 2001 IAAF World Half Marathon Championships.
+Bristol has staged finishes and starts of the Tour of Britain cycle race, and facilities in the city were used as training camps for the 2012 London Olympics.
 The Bristol International Balloon Fiesta, a major UK hot-air ballooning event, is held each summer at Ashton Court.